pbrucla/linux-scavenger-hunt/.clue-templates/clue07.md

     vim README.md

-from the `scavenger-hunt` directory.
+from the `linux-scavenger-hunt` directory.
 Some of the commands for `vim` are a little strange.
 For now, just type `:q!` to quit.